CAIP-25: JSON-RPC Provider Authorization Source

 • code = 5301

-Note: respondents are RECOMMENDED to implement support for core RPC Documents per each supported namespace to avoid sending error messages 5201 and 5202 in cases where 0, 5101 or 5102 would be more appropriate.
+Note: respondents SHOULD to implement support for core RPC Documents per each supported namespace to avoid sending error messages 5201 and 5202 in cases where 0, 5101 or 5102 would be more appropriate.
+Failure to do so may leak versioning or feature-completeness information to a malicious or fingerprinting caller.

 Security Considerations